-SUBSTITUTE function is used when you want to substitute text with new specified text in a string in both excel and Google Sheet.
+In this lesson we will learn how the SUBSTITUTE function works in Google Sheet.
+SUBSTITUTE function is used when you want to substitute text with new specified text in a string.

 =SUBSTITUTE(string, old_text, new_text, [instance_num])